Graph-Theoretic Algorithms

 Material selection is also a criterion.
 How well did you relate your topic to cs762 material?
 Did you give a well-rounded picture of what is known in this area, before going into the details for some of the results?
 Did you choose material at approximately the right level for cs762 students?
 Making your project super-easy to understand by covering only trivialities will lead to deduction.
 Excessive overlength may also lead to deduction.

 Quality of presentation is also quite important, especially for the lecture notes.
-Videos and 1-on-1-meetings will be evaluated on content only, and not on the quality of the technology used to deliver it (as long as it is usable).
+Videos will be evaluated on content only, and not on the quality of the technology used to deliver it (as long as it is usable).

 Technicalities: